-(1) A discretionary bonus, approved by our Board of Directors, was paid in 2006.

-(2) Refer to Note 1, "Stock Based Compensation," in the Notes to Consolidated Financial Statements included in the Annual Report on Form 10 K, filed on February 20, 2007 for the relevant assumptions used to determine the valuation of our option awards.
+A discretionary bonus, approved by our Board of Directors, was earned and paid in 2006.
+A second discretionary bonus, approved by our Board of Directors, was earned in 2007 and paid in 2008.
+Refer to Note 1, "Share-based Payments," in the Notes to Consolidated Financial Statements included in the Annual Report on Form 10-K, filed on February 13, 2008, for the relevant assumptions used to (1)

+(2)determine the valuation of our option awards.

 (3) All non-equity incentive plan compensation was awarded under the terms of the 2006 executive bonus plan.
 Refer below for more details.
+No compensation was awarded under the terms of the 2007 executive bonus plan.

-(4) Amounts shown include payments made to the named executive officers in lieu of matching contributions to such officers' 401(k) retirement plans.
+Amounts shown for 2007 include matching contributions to the officers' 401(k) retirement plans.
+Amounts shown for 2006 include payments made to the named executive officers in lieu of matching contributions to such officers' 401(k) retirement plans.
+(4)

 (5) Mr. Casner was appointed President, Chief Executive Officer and to the Board of Directors on January 15, 2006.
 He served as President of Digirad Imaging Solutions from October 2005 to January 2006.

-(6) Amounts shown include \$189,832 of housing costs, moving costs, and relocation bonus.
+Amounts shown include \$189,832 of housing costs, moving costs, and relocation bonus.
+Mrs. Pardee resigned on September 13, 2007.
+(6) (7)